How to Call a Soap Web Service from Asp.Net Core 3.1

 Answer:

-When working with Old Protocol like the Soap Web Service Protocol in Asp.Net Core 3.1, you can craft the Web Request just the same as would when calling an API, however, different Web Services require different Header Parameter to be passed, it would only help if you find out the requirement for making a Soap Web Request in Asp.Net Core 3.1.
+When working with Old Protocols like the Soap Web Service Protocol in Asp.Net Core 3.1, you can craft the Web Request just the same as would when calling an API, however, different Web Services require different Header Parameters to be passed, it would only help if you find out the requirement for making a Soap Web Request in Asp.Net Core 3.1.
 For example, code, see the code below:

 var client = new RestClient("https://FirstLevelDomain/urlEndPoint.asmx?op=NameOfFunction");